rebeccabilbro/rebeccabilbro.github.io/_drafts/better-binning.md

 cm.poof()
 ```

-- use ClassBalance to visualize imbalance
+Now let's use Yellowbrick's [`ClassBalance`](http://www.scikit-yb.org/en/latest/api/classifier/class_balance.html) to see what the break down is between our four classes:

 ```python
 from yellowbrick.classifier import ClassBalance